flathub-infra/documentation/docs/02-for-app-authors/12-linter.md

 Apps built on Flathub must avoid setting either key in the manifest.

+### flat-manager-wrong-ref-branch-for-beta-repo

+The target repo is Flathub beta but the branch of ref does not end with `beta` or `beta-extra`.

+### flat-manager-wrong-ref-branch-for-stable-repo

+The target repo is Flathub stable but the branch of ref ends with `beta` or `beta-extra`.

 ### flat-manager-no-app-ref-uploaded

 The flat manager token was of type `app` but no ostree refs starting with